 • Financially excluded groups

-• We are committed to bank the unbanked and we have revamped our Timiza offering to make it easier for small savings and loan advancements for customers.
+We are committed to bank the underbanked and we have revamped our Timiza offering to make it easier for small savings and loan advancements to customers.
+More than KES70 billion has been accessed since inception.

 Tell me more about Timiza